THROWBACK THURSDAY! THERE IS NOTHING NEW UNDER THE SUN PART 3

-- Unilateral Tricep Extensions– Your typical french press/single arm overhead tricep extension.
-Hold one end of the band with your arm straight at your waist, and then extend your other hand straight overhead in a typical tricep extension.
+- Unilateral Triceps Extensions– Your typical French press/single arm overhead triceps extension.
+Hold one end of the band with your arm straight at your waist, and then extend your other hand straight overhead in a typical triceps extension.

 - Unilateral Overhead Press– With one arm held straight by your side and hand at your waist, press the other arm out overhead from the shoulder for a “broad as a barn appearance.”